TL;DR

 Deterministic Control

-Complex branching/loops and guarded routes are much clearer in a graph than nested callbacks.
-You can visually see the flow and reason about edge cases.
+Complex branching/loops and guarded routes are clearer in a graph than nested callbacks.

 Durability & Observability